1. Get Their Blood Pumping

 So far you know what kinds of activities you should do, where you should do them, what to wear, and what you should smell like in order to create the perfect date.
 What you haven't learned is the most important ingredient: how to act.

-People who were shown pictures of people smiling tended to assign them the characteristics of fun, reliable, and exciting.
+People who were shown pictures of people smiling tended to assign them the characteristics of fun, reliability, and excitement.
 Happy-looking people were also more liking to be rated as attractive.

 So no matter what you do, remember to put a smile on your face.
 What's the point of a date if you're not having fun?